silpashinto/Liri/README.md

 The application also provides the facility to search movies.
 The result lists movie information with the help of OMDb API using the axios NPM module.
 It returns a JSON object that includes title, year, IMDb rating, language, etc.

-The program also reads from a file called "random.text" and executes the command and query found there using string and array methods.
+The program also reads from a file called "random.txt" and executes the command and query found there.

 The application logs the ouput to a .txt file called log.txt.